Scifabric/pybossa/doc/juju_pybossa.rst

     juju add-relation redis-sentinel redis:master

-Finally, you can link PyBossa to sentinel
+Finally, you can link PYBOSSA to sentinel

 ::